mimmon/shoptet-api/README.md

 ### Cron jobs

 * must be available through PhantomJS or other driver not requiring GUI **!**
-* allow regular checks for new orders
+* allow regular checks for new orders (require recording the last updated order)
 * automatic evaluation if user should get voucher
 * auto create voucher and send to user